Authority

-In the fields of sociology and political science, authority is the legitimate power of a person or group over other people.
-In a civil state, authority is practiced in ways such a judicial branch or an executive branch of government.
+Authority is commonly understood as the legitimate power of a person or group of other people.

+In a civil state, authority may be practiced by legislative, executive, and judicial branches of government, each of which has authority and is an authority.

+The term "authority" has multiple nuances and distinctions within various academic fields ranging from sociology to political science.

-In the exercise of governance, the terms authority and power are inaccurate synonyms.
-The term authority identifies the political legitimacy, which grants and justifies the ruler's right to exercise the power of government; and the term power identifies the ability to accomplish an authorized goal, either by compliance or by obedience; hence, authority is the power to make decisions and the legitimacy to make such legal decisions and order their execution.
+The term authority identifies the political legitimacy, which grants and justifies rulers' right to exercise the power of government; and the term power identifies the ability to accomplish an authorized goal, either by compliance or by obedience; hence, authority is the power to make decisions and the legitimacy to make such legal decisions and order their execution.

 History

 Ancient understandings of authority trace back to Rome and draw later from Catholic (Thomistic) thought and other traditional understandings.
 In more modern terms, forms of authority include transitional authority (exhibited in, for example, Cambodia), public authority in the form of popular power, and, in more administrative terms, bureaucratic or managerial techniques.
 In terms of bureaucratic governance, one limitation of the governmental agents of the executive branch, as outlined by George A. Krause, is that they are not as close to the popular will as elected representatives are.
 The claims of authority can extend to national or individual sovereignty, which is broadly or provisionally understood as a claim to political authority that is legitimated.

 Historical applications of authority in political terms include the formation of the city-state of Geneva, and experimental treatises involving the topic of authority in relation to education include Emile, or On Education by Jean-Jacques Rousseau.
 As David Laitin defines, authority is a key concept to be defined in determining the range and role of political theory, science and inquiry.
-The relevance of a grounded understanding of authority includes the basic foundation and formation of political, civil and/or ecclesiastical institutions or representatives.
-In recent years, however, authority in political contexts has been challenged or questioned.